rabbit721/QPPNet/README.md

 This code contains a sample implementation for [Plan-Structured Deep Neural Network Models for Query Performance Prediction](https://arxiv.org/pdf/1902.00132.pdf) presented at VLDB 2019, and the code for training/testing on

-- TPC-H queries generated using https://github.com/gregrahn/tpch-kit.git and benchmarked with Postgres
+- TPC-H queries generated using https://github.com/gregrahn/tpch-kit.git and benchmarked with Postgres (PostgreSQL) 12.2

   The TPC-H data are generated with `./dbgen -s <scale factor>`.